Transfer Student Admissions

 Making CCA more accessible

-- All transfer students who apply for fall admissions by March 1 or for spring admissions by Oct.
-1 are considered for institutional scholarships
+CCA funds a wide array of scholarship opportunities.
+Here’s who can be considered: All transfer students who apply for fall admissions by March 1 or for spring admissions by October 1 are considered for institutional scholarships

 Scholarships created for transfer students